bcherny/Talks/js-from-1st-principles/2-programs.md

 3 + 4
 ```

-This evaluates to `7`, so again the runtime continues:
+This evaluates to `7`, so the runtime continues once more:

 ```js
 5 + 6